micc83/rooles/readme.md

 Rooles\RoolesServiceProvider::class
 ```

-Run the following command from your terminal to publish the migration and the config files:
+Run the following command from your terminal to publish the migration (it will simply add a `role` column to the default Users table) and the config files:

 ```sh
 $ php artisan vendor:publish